quake0day/Alakazam/download.md

 ## Download

-Our project are host on github.com, you can checkout our code through ([Alakazam](https://github.com/quake0day/Alakazam))
+Our project are host on github.com, you can checkout project code through ([Alakazam](https://github.com/quake0day/Alakazam))

 ---
 ### Source archive